thephm/hal_md/README.md

 # hal_md

 Personal relationship management of your ego social network using plain-text Markdown files.
 Think of it like a Personal CRM on steroids.
+You'll need steroids and patience to create the Markdown files but they'll be yours forever.

-At this point, this is a collection of templates with instructions and over time it will evolve.
+This is a collection of templates with instructions and over time it will evolve.
 The approach relies heavily on a Personal Knowledge Management (PKM) tool like [Obsidian](https://obsidian.md/) but could work with any text editor.

 ## Context